 When it comes to filling biggest roles in your film, the casting director usually make introductions.
 But as a producer, you will be responsible for closing the deal.
 For the smaller roles, working with casting directors will make your life easy.
 They’ll close the deals, give the actors the contracts, and take all those other steps off your plate.

 If it’s not obvious by now, I’m 100% behind hiring a casting directors for my film projects.
 And the time to hire a casting director is in the development stage of your film.
-If you’re working on your next project, and you’d learn about how to use “Funded Development” to get your movie going, click HERE.
+If you’re working on your next project, and you’d like to learn more about hiring actors.
+I put together this training on how to Cast Name Actors.